Nespresso Machine Not Working? 6 Solutions To Try Now

 Nespresso Vertuo & Original Light Alerts

-When you have a Nespresso Vertuo machine and are seeing a flashing light alert that is preventing you from using your machine, you should read our guide to Nespresso blinking orange and red lights instead.
+When you have a Nespresso Vertuo machine and are seeing a flashing light alert that is preventing you from using your machine, you should read our guide to Nespresso blinking orange lights or red lights instead.
 If you have a Vertuo Next, you may also have a blue or purple light error or a white light error.

-Clear Nespresso Air Lock
+Solution 1: Clear Nespresso Air Lock

 If you haven’t used your Nespresso machine in a long time or if you accidentally ran it without water in the tank, there could be air bubbles interfering with the water flow.
 Your machine pump will make an unusually loud noise as the water tries to get past the air bubbles.
 If any water does start coming out, you may notice many air bubbles in it.